thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-PERCENTAGE-SELL.md

 The rule will be evaluated with the following logic:

 1. The processor receives the ID of the token-percentage-sell rule set in the asset handler.
-2. The processor receives the current `totalSoldWithinPeriod`, `_token_amount_0`, `previous sell time`, and token's total supply from the handler.
+2. The processor receives the current `total sold within period`, `token amount 0` (total amount of token 0 being transferred), `previous sell time`, and token's total supply from the handler.
 3. The processor evaluates whether the rule has a set total supply or uses the token's total supply provided by the handler set at the beginning of every new `period`.
 4. The processor evaluates whether the current time is within a new `period`.
-    - **If it is a new period**, the processor will use the `_token_amount_0` value from the current transaction as the `percentOfTotalSupply` value for the sell percent of total supply calculation.
+    - **If it is a new period**, the processor will use the `token amount 0` value from the current transaction as the `percent of total supply` value for the sell percent of total supply calculation.
-    - **If it is not a new period**, the processor will then accumulate the `totalSoldWithinPeriod` (tokens transferred) and the `_token_amount_0` of tokens to be transferred as the `percentOfTotalSupply` value for the sell percent of total supply calculation.
+    - **If it is not a new period**, the processor will then accumulate the `total sold within period` (tokens transferred) and the `token amount 0` of tokens to be transferred as the `percent of total supply` value for the sell percent of total supply calculation.
-5. The processor calculates the final sell percentage, in basis units, from `percentOfTotalSupply` and the total supply set in step 3.
+5. The processor calculates the final sell percentage, in basis units, from `percent of total supply` and the total supply set in step 3.
-6. The processor evaluates if the final sell percentage of total supply would be greater than the `tokenPercentage` in the case of the transaction succeeding.
+6. The processor evaluates if the final sell percentage of total supply would be greater than the `token percentage` in the case of the transaction succeeding.
     - If yes, then the transaction will revert.
     - If no, the processor will return the `tokenPercentage` value for the current `period` to the handler.